SchemataCode/Schemata/README.md

 This XML file contains a list of books, with some basic information about each book.
 We can call this XML format Book List XML.

-In writing a schema for Book List XML, we might start by defining the root element `<books>`, which we can do in Schemata as below.
+In writing a schema for Book List XML, we might start by defining the root element `<books>`, which we can do in Schemata syntax as below.

 ```
 root element books {
 }
 ```

-This code block tells us that in Book List XML there can be an element `<books>`, and that this element can be a root element of the document.
+This code block states that in Book List XML there can be an element `<books>`, and that this element can be a root element of the document.
 We haven't said anything about the contents of this element yet, because we haven't defined any other elements in our Schemata file.

-Note that the string that appears after `root element` in the code block above defines both the _reference_ to this structure in the Schemata file (the name by which this element is referred to in the rest of the Schemata file), and the _tag name_ of the XML element.
+Note that the string that appears after `root element` in the code block above defines both the _reference_ to this structure in the Schemata file (the name by which this structure is referred to in the rest of the Schemata file), and the _tag name_ of the XML element.
 These two things can be set differently, as shown below.

 ```
 root element my_root_element {